Kangie/sddm-sugar-candy/README.md

 The sugar series is **extremely customizable** by editing its included `theme.conf` file.
 You can change the colors and images used, the time and date formats, the appearance of the whole interface and even how it works.

 **Pro tip**: It's super annoying to log out and back in every time you want to see a change made to the `theme.conf` file.
-To preview your changes from withing your running desktop environment session issue:
+To preview your changes from withing your running desktop environment session simply issue:
 <pre>sddm-greeter --test-mode --theme /usr/share/sddm/themes/sugar-candy</pre>

 And as if that wouldn't still be enough you can **translate every single button and label** because SDDM still [needs your help](https://github.com/sddm/sddm/wiki/Localization) to make localization as complete as possible!